Quick Facts

 Tuition and financial aid

-Our 2019-20 tuition is $804 per semester hour.
+Our 2023-24 tuition is $1,049 per semester hour.
 Full-tuition scholarships are among the many financial-aid options we offer.
-The average non-loan aid award is $12,000 a year.
+We offer scholarships for full- and part-time students.

 Housing and dining

-We offer accommodations from small apartments for those who are on campus only a few nights per week to townhome apartments for married students and families.
+We offer a range of campus accommodations, from small apartments for those who are on campus only a few nights per week to townhome apartments for married students and families.
 Students also are served fresh food, much of it from Seminary Hill Farm, in Dunn Dining Hall, which is open when classes are in session.

 Accreditation